-With an overview of the different sectors, defining the parameters of innovation through local regulation, and with a finger on the pulse of what it is like to live in the city, local authorities have the power to create how disruptive technologies will be used to better serve citizens.
-Local authorities often have a bigger impact on creating the conditions for AI development and in the city.
+With an overview of the different sectors, defining the parameters of innovation through local regulation, and with a finger on the pulse of what it is like to live in the city, local authorities have the power to create the ways disruptive technologies will be used to better serve citizens.
+Local authorities often have a big impact on creating the conditions for AI development and in the city.
 Building an enabling environment for AI means creating the conditions for responsible AI in the city, beyond building the internal capacity of city governments alone.

-Developing AI in the city will require medium- to longterm change.
-This time horizon is sometimes difficult to discuss and implement when politicians focus on short-term priorities alone (Prins, 2022).
+Developing AI in the city will require medium- to long-term change.
+This time horizon is sometimes difficult to discuss and implement when politicians focus on short-term priorities alone (Prins et al., 2021).
 While current events may serve as a catalyst for digital transformation, every seed needs fertile soil.
 Local governments can help create that soil.